metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

-- `replacement` (String) Replacement is the string that the routing path prefixwill be replaced with.
+- `replacement` (String) Replacement is the string that the routing path prefix will be replaced with.
 This must not be empty.

 Optional:

-- `prefix` (String) Prefix specifies the URL path prefix to be replaced.If Prefix is specified, it must exactly match the MatchConditionprefix that is rendered by the chain of including HTTPProxiesand only that path prefix will be replaced by Replacement.This allows HTTPProxies that are included through multipleroots to only replace specific path prefixes, leaving othersunmodified.If Prefix is not specified, all routing prefixes renderedby the include chain will be replaced.
+- `prefix` (String) Prefix specifies the URL path prefix to be replaced.
+If Prefix is specified, it must exactly match the MatchCondition prefix that is rendered by the chain of including HTTPProxies and only that path prefix will be replaced by Replacement.
+This allows HTTPProxies that are included through multiple roots to only replace specific path prefixes, leaving others unmodified.
+If Prefix is not specified, all routing prefixes rendered by the include chain will be replaced.